LETARTARE/CodeDesigner-UML-/README.md

-A daptation of the source files for internationalization  in 'src/trlocale' obtained with 'http://sourceforge.net/projects/wxtranslate' a plugin for 'Code::Blocks'
+Adaptation of the source files for internationalization  in 'src/trlocale' obtained with 'http://sourceforge.net/projects/wxtranslate' a plugin for 'Code::Blocks'